ChainMovers/suibase/docs/src/cookbook/code/keypairs.md

 ## How to verify a Keypair

-f you are given a keypair, you can verify whether or not the secret matches the given public key
+If you are given a keypair, you can verify whether or not the secret matches the given public key

 1. Verify with Secp256k1
 ::: code-tabs

-@tab:active CLI
+@tab CLI

 ```shell
 To be done.
 Add your contribution here.